github/secure_headers/README.md

 **The [3.x](https://github.com/twitter/secureheaders/tree/2.x) branch is moving into maintenance mode**.
 See the [upgrading to 3.x doc](upgrading-to-3-0.md) for instructions on how to upgrade including the differences and benefits of using the 3.x branch.

-**The [2.x branch](https://github.com/twitter/secureheaders/tree/2.x) will be not be maintained once 4.x is released.
+**The [2.x branch](https://github.com/twitter/secureheaders/tree/2.x) will be not be maintained once 4.x is released**.
 The documentation below only applies to the 3.x branch.
 See the 2.x [README](https://github.com/twitter/secureheaders/blob/2.x/README.md) for the old way of doing things.

 The gem will automatically apply several headers that are related to security.
 This includes:
 - Content Security Policy (CSP) - Helps detect/prevent XSS, mixed-content, and other classes of attack.
 [CSP 2 Specification](http://www.w3.org/TR/CSP2/)